top of page

 Another legend is about when Queen Edith of Wessex took some of Odulf’s relics for her private collection.
 She was struck blind.
 Again a sign Saint Odulf he did not fancy his body parts being removed from Evesham Abbey.

 Lastly, there is the story of the Welsh monk Wizo Flandrensis who travelled to Frisia in the Middle Ages to return the relics to the Saint Odulf Abbey.
-However, this is but a recent fraud (Lasance 2011, Nijdam 2012).
+However, this history is but a recent fraud (Lasance 2011, Nijdam 2012).

 5. Count William from Holland arrives

-Before continuing the rest of this breath taking blog post, note that the modern province of Friesland, Mid Frisia, historically consists of three gaue ‘territories’ also called pagi in the Latin language and comparable to the English shires, namely: Westergo, Oostergo and Sudergo.
+Before continuing the rest of this breath taking blog post, note that the modern province of Friesland, i.e. Mid Frisia (also Central Frisia), historically consists of three gaue ‘territories’ also called pagi in the Latin language and comparable to the English shires, namely: Westergo, Oostergo and Sudergo.
 Stavoren and the Sudergo, which encompasses the southwest of the province, had become interchangeable entities in the High Middle Ages.
-The Sudergo, which literally translates to 'southern gau', was much larger in early-medieval times, and before, but had lost a lot of its territory to the sea, as explained earlier in this post.
+The Sudergo, which literally translates to 'southern gau', was much larger in early-medieval times, and before, but had lost a lot of its territory to the sea, as explained earlier in this blog post.
 During the High Middle Age, the Sudergo as such was no longer political relevant.
 Stavoren very much so, as we now will see.

 On September 26, 1345, the famous Battle of Warns took place between Holland and Frisia, and part of the Friso-Hollandic Wars.
 The county of Holland for long had tried to gain control over independent Frisia east of the River Vlie, as well as potentially Frisia all the way to the River Weser.
 In that year, in 1345, Count William IV and Count John of Beaumont crossed the Zuiderzee ‘southern sea’ with a fleet from the town of Enkhuizen in the region of Westfriesland.
 Count John landed with a fleet south of Stavoren, while Count William IV landed north of the town.
 Both forces were defeated, and moreover, both counts were killed.
 Not the least due to overconfident behaviour of Count William IV.